atomone-hub/atomone/x/dynamicfee/AIMD.md

 ### AIMD EIP-1559

-AIMD EIP-1559 introduces a few new parameters to the EIP-1559 fee market:
+AIMD EIP-1559 introduces a few new parameters to the EIP-1559 dynamic fee pricing:

 * **`Alpha`**: This is the amount we additively increase the learning rate when the target gas is less than the current gas i.e. the block was